-Heartland Bank's credit rating – what is it and what does it mean?
+What are Heartland Bank's credit ratings and what do they mean?

 What is a credit rating?

 A credit rating is an independent opinion of the capability and willingness of a financial institution's ability to repay its debts - in other words its financial strength or creditworthiness.

 Credit ratings are based on research and analysis by a ratings agency.
 Rating agencies look into a range of financial measures when they assess an organisation's financial strength, as well as external industry-related issues and the quality of management and internal processes.

 What is the scale used for credit ratings?

 Generally a lower credit rating indicates a higher risk that an institution will 'default' and an investor will not get their money back in full and/or on time as promised.
 The rating scale used by Standard & Poor's is shown below.
 Heartland Bank's BBB- rating sits in the 'BBB Adequate' part of the scale.
 The rating scale used by Fitch Ratings is largely the same as the rating scale used by Standard & Poor's and can be found on Fitch Ratings' website.